aniketpandey2705/project-diamond/README.md

    - Provide your state, city, and area when prompted
    - Record your complaint after the beep (max 60 seconds)
    - Note down the 6-digit ticket ID announced
+   - **Receive SMS confirmation** with tracking link

 2. **Check Status**
    - Call the Twilio number
    - Press 2 to check status
    - Enter your 6-digit ticket ID
+   - Or click the link in your SMS

 3. **Verify on Blockchain**
    - Visit http://localhost:5000/verify_blockchain
    - Enter your 6-digit ticket ID
    - View blockchain verification details

+4. **Get Resolution Updates**
+   - **Automatic SMS notification** when admin resolves your complaint
+   - No need to keep calling back

 ### For Administrators